Orders

 Ensures an exit at the next available price, even in volatile conditions.

-Used for cutting losses on losing trades or locking in profits on winning trades.
+Commonly used to cut losses on losing trades or lock in profits on winning trades.

 B. Stop Limit Order